top of page

 Does microbiome Imbalance affect your mouth?

 Gut health has an impact on oral health.
 If you have too few good bacteria or too many bad bacteria that can turn into harmful ones, this imbalance sends an inflammatory signal to your immune system, causing various symptoms to occur throughout the body—including the mouth.
-Is recommended that you monitor your dental health by examining your gut health.
+It is recommended that you monitor your dental health by examining your gut health.

 Oral Health and "Leaky Gut"